miekg/godoc2md/cmd/godocserve/README.md

 Optionally you can specify a git branch seperated by white space on the same line as well.
 If not given it defaults to 'main'.

+By default this files should be named 'repos'

+## Endpoints

+There are two endpoints on this webserver:

+1. / search and index.
+Shows search box and an alphabetical index of all indexed repos.
+   If something is search the listed repos have only that keyword.
+2. g/ rendered contents of a package.
+I.e. g/github.com/miekg/dns shows in the contents of the docs of that packages.